liuzihe02/6.005/02_basicJava/classesObjects/classes.md

 - `static` basically means the method doesn't have a `self` parameter like in Python
 - We need to use the class name instead of a object reference like `ClassName.staticMethod()`
+- The method belongs to the class rather than to a specific instance
+  - Hence it doesn't have access to instance specific data; it can't use `this`

 ### Class Variables